KF59874/Election_Analysis/README.md

 # Election Analysis

 ## Overview of Election Audit
 The Colorado Board of Elections has assigned the task to complete an election audit of a recent local congression election.
-The following steps were included to process the analysis:
+The following steps conducted to process the analysis:
 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received.